5th January: Why I’m glad I left BT

 The email says that “If you’re happy with your package, you won’t have to do a thing.” implying that they will go on charging me.
 There is no mention that I have already told them I am leaving.
 This really is incredibly bad customer service, I’m glad I’ve cancelled the Direct debit!

 Tuesday 24th January: I get an email saying that since I’ve cancelled BT Broadband my BT Cloud Storage will be removed in 30 days and I should download any data.
 I never used it but, when I sign on to make sure, I’m told it is no longer accessible!
-One plus point for BT… they sent me a cheque for £4-51 because I had paid in advance for a day or two after the termination of my contract!
+One (and only) plus point for BT… they sent me a cheque for £4-51 because I had paid in advance for a day or two after the termination of my contract!